 But this is really the only major compromise with a Chromebook versus a conventional laptop.
 In terms of hardware, the best Chromebooks can be loaded with top-notch processors that range from ultra energy efficient chips through to powerful Intel Core i5 and i7 CPUs.
 Quality FullHD and 4K screens can also be had, with IPS screen tech ensuring rich colors and wide viewing angles - great for viewing your photos at their best.
 What's more, expect all this tech to be packed into a super-slim and light laptop, with most Chromebooks also capable of amazingly long battery life - up to 12 hours is often possible, with some more energy efficient models capable of lasting longer still.

-The best Chromebooks for photo editing
+The best Chromebooks for students and home working

 If you're going to get a Chromebook, then you'd hope one produced by Google itself would be pretty good, and you'd be right.
 The Pixelbook Go brings the best features of the original Pixelbook to a more affordable price point (though the top-spec Intel Core i7 model with a 4K screen still commands a distinctly premium four-figure price tag).
 But thankfully even the entry-level model still sports a gorgeous 13.3-inch Full HD IPS screen, and its 8GB of RAM should suffice for viewing high res photos and doling some light image editing.
 Web browsing and productivity are a joy with the Pixelbook's tactile Hush Keys keyboard, and you'll look the part on a conference call thanks to the built-in 1080p webcam.
 12-hour battery life and a barely believable weight of just over 1kg seals the deal.